Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 Low (autocapture + SDK)

-Low for standard web; high when adding onchain data
+Low for standard web apps; high when adding onchain data

 Predictive analytics (churn/conversion ML)